mono/mono/.github/ISSUE_TEMPLATE.md

 ### On which platforms did you notice this

-- [ ] macOS
+[ ] macOS
-- [ ] Linux
+[ ] Linux
-- [ ] Windows
+[ ] Windows

 **Version Used**:

-You can use `mono --version` or About dialog to obtain this information
+You can use `mono --version` or About dialog to obtain this information.

 ### Stacktrace

 ```
-Please copy paste the Stacktrace here if available
+Please paste the stacktrace here if available.
 ```